pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Under the headline "Properties", you can manage properties.
 Alternatively, you can add properties while creating a new resource type.

-Assume, for example, you are creating a property type for conference rooms.
+Assume, for example, you are creating a property type for museum guides.
 These conference rooms differ as to how many people they seat and whether or not they have a projector for presentations.
 The projectors also vary in terms of display resolution (either 1080p or 720p).

 In this case, you click the :btn-icon:fa3-plus: Add property: button.
-Under "Name", enter `Seats`.
+Under "Name", enter `Languages`.
-Under "value", enter `8`.
+Under "value", enter `English`.
-Click the :btn-icon:fa3-plus: Add new value: button and enter `12` in the new field.
+Click the :btn-icon:fa3-plus: Add new value: button and enter `German` in the new field.
-Click the same button again and enter `20` in the new field.
+Click the same button again and enter `Toki Pona` in the new field.
-Your resource type "conference room" now has the "Seats" property which can be `8`, `12`, or `20`.
+Your resource type "Guide" now has the "Languages" property which can be `English`, `German`, or `Toki Pona`.

+These property values are not mutually exclusive.
+A guide can speak any combination of these three languages.

 ![Page titled 'Create a new resource type', scrolled down to display the properties 'Seats' with the options 8, 10, 12, or 20; and 'Projector' with the options 1080p, 720p, or none. ](../assets/screens/resources-scheduling/properties-rooms.png "Resource type conference room")

 Click the :btn-icon:fa3-plus: Add property: button.
-Under "Name", enter `Projector`.
+Under "Name", enter `Knowledge`.
-Under "value", enter `1080p`.
+Under "value", enter `Greece`.
-Click the :btn-icon:fa3-plus: Add new value: button and enter `720p` in the new field.
+Click the :btn-icon:fa3-plus: Add new value: button and enter `Egypt` in the new field.
-Click the same button again and enter `None` in the new field.
+Click the same button again and enter `Sumer` in the new field.
-Your resource type "conference room" now has the "Projector" property which can be `1080p`, `720p`, or `None`.
+Your resource type "Guide" now has the "Knowledge" property which can be `Greece`, `Egypt`, or `Sumer`.

-If you are using the properties feature to keep track of guides, you could create properties such as language skills, expertise, or target audiences.
 Once you are happy with your choices, click the :btn:Save: button.

 ![Page titled 'Create a new resource type', scrolled down to display the properties 'Languages' with the options English, German, Basque, or Toki Pona; 'Audiences' with the options adults, teenagers, or children; and 'Knowledge' with the options Greece, Egypt, or Sumer. ](../assets/screens/resources-scheduling/properties-guides.png "Resource type guide")

 In order to remove a property, click the :btn-icon:fa3-minus-circle: Remove: button next to it.
-This will display a box listing the resources that will be affected by this change.
+This will display a box listing the resources that this change will affect.
 Removing the property will also remove that property from all affected resources, along with all defined values.
 If you are sure that you want to do this, confirm the removal by clicking :btn:Yes, remove this property:.